spencerm/cmb_field_map/readme.md

 Google Maps field type for [CMB2](https://github.com/WebDevStudios/CMB2).

-The `pw_map` field stores the latitude/longitude values which you can then use to display a map in your theme.
+The `pw_map` field stores the latitude, longitude, and address which you can then use to display a map in your theme.

 ## Installation